paralevel/safari-always-right-tab/README.md

-# Open every new Safari tab next to the current
+# Open new Safari tabs next to the current

 Position new tabs to the immediate right of the current tab in Safari on macOS Tahoe 26